glotzerlab/signac-flow/doc/cluster_submission.rst

 Managing Environments
 =====================

-The **signac-flow** package attempts to detect your local environment and based on that adjust the options provided by the ``submit`` interface.
+The **signac-flow** package attempts to detect your local environment and based on that adjusts the options provided by the ``submit`` interface.
 You can check which environment you are using, by looking at the output of ``submit --help``.

 The :py:func:`~.get_environment` function will go through all defined :py:class:`~.ComputeEnvironment` classes and return the one, where the :py:meth:`~.ComputeEnvironment.is_present` class method returns ``True``.